etvproject122f358/lcm/README.md

   <li>Normalization and detrending of light curves using polynomial fits</li>
   <li>Manual and automated phase folding using Gaussian Mixture Models, Fourier analysis, cubic spline interpolation, and Lomb-Scargle periodogram</li>
   <li>Observation planning with altitude-time plots and Moon angular separation visualizations</li>
+  <li>Quick access to SIMBAD for star name resolution and basic astrophysical data</li>
 </ul>

 <h2>Modules</h2>

 <h3>1.
-TESS Analysis Module</h3>
-<p>This module allows the user to query whether a target star has been observed by the TESS telescope and in which sectors.
-Data products (short/long cadence or Full Frame Images - FFIs) are listed and categorized by cadence type (20s, 120s) and exposure duration (158.4s, 475.2s, 1425.6s).
-The user can filter by quality flags, visualize light curves, and optionally remove outliers.
-Polynomial detrending (up to 4th degree) can be applied.
-Phase folding is available via both manual inputs and automatic period estimation techniques.
-The reference time and period are displayed on the light curve, with minima positions indicated by markers.</p>

-<h3>2.
 Photometric Observation Analysis Module</h3>
-<p>This module uses measurement files reduced with AstroImageJ (AIJ).
+<p>This module processes measurement files reduced with AstroImageJ (AIJ).
 Users must upload the measurement file (.csv/.xls) and may optionally provide a file containing predicted minima.
-The tool displays the light curve with overlaid SNR, source and background counts, and exposure time diagnostics.
-The minimum file should contain lines in the following format:</p>
+The light curve is visualized with overlays showing the signal-to-noise ratio (SNR), source/background counts, and exposure time for each observation.
+A dedicated diagnostics section helps identify ideal exposure and count values.</p>
+<p>If a minima file is provided, it must follow the format:</p>
 <pre>2460758.266568452585489    1    0.000008184855781</pre>
-<p>Where the columns indicate: Minimum time [BJD], Minimum type (1=Primary, 2=Secondary), and Uncertainty [days].</p>
+<p>Columns: Minimum Time [BJD], Minimum Type (1 = Primary, 2 = Secondary), and Uncertainty [days].
+The software currently visualizes minimum times based on EEST (Eastern European Summer Time), with conversion applied to match local time.
+Future updates will include configurable time zones.</p>
-<p>If provided, the minima are displayed on the plot and compared to the observational data.
-The angular separation between the target star and the Moon is also calculated and presented at the beginning and end of the observation session.</p>
+<p>Additionally, the module calculates the angular separation between the target and the Moon at the beginning and end of the observation, providing further insights for planning and evaluation.</p>

+<h3>2.
+TESS Analysis Module</h3>
+<p>This module queries whether a target has been observed by the TESS space telescope and retrieves data across available sectors.
+The user is presented with a categorized list of observations based on cadence: 20s and 120s short/long cadence data, as well as Full Frame Images (FFIs) with exposures of 158.4s, 475.2s, and 1425.6s.
+Quality flags can be applied to filter the data.
+Users may visualize light curves, identify and remove outliers (using manual and automatic techniques), and apply polynomial detrending up to the 4th degree.</p>
+<p>The phase folding section enables both manual entry of reference time and period, as well as automatic detection using techniques such as Lomb-Scargle periodograms, Gaussian Mixture Models, Fourier analysis, and cubic spline interpolation.
+Resulting light curves include visual indicators for the phase 0 minima and the automatically detected parameters.</p>

 <h3>3.
 Astronomical Observation Planning Module</h3>
-<p>This module calculates the visibility of stars on a given date and location.
-Users can enter ephemeris data manually or load from a file.
-Uploaded ephemeris files are parsed dynamically and allow searching by star name.
-For each target, the tool calculates the times of primary and secondary minima based on reference minima and orbital period, and plots altitude-time diagrams.
-Twilight times are also considered.
-The target's azimuth values are color-mapped to better visualize spatial orientation, enabling clearer understanding of angular separation from the Moon.
-The system allows saving observatory locations for later use.</p>
+<p>This module calculates the observability of target stars for a given date and observatory location.
+Observers can manually input ephemeris data or load from a formatted file.
+Ephemeris files are dynamically parsed and searchable by star name.
+For each target, the tool uses the reference minimum and period to compute the times of primary and secondary minima on the selected date.</p>
+<p>The module dynamically generates altitude-time plots, taking twilight times into account.
+The azimuth position of the target is visualized using a color bar, aiding in the interpretation of sky position and angular separation from the Moon.
+Observatory locations can be manually saved and reused across sessions.
+The graph also includes the exact timing of predicted minima, shown in hour format for observation planning.</p>

 <h2>Time and Units</h2>
 <p>The software currently uses EEST (Eastern European Summer Time) as the default time reference.
 All time-based outputs (including minima, plots, and observation windows) are adjusted accordingly.
 Support for alternate time zones or UTC-based outputs will be considered in future versions.</p>